chesterchan1119/Inventory-Application-with-Android-Studio/README.md

-# Inventory Appplication with Android Studio
+# Inventory Application with Android Studio